gentlepumpkin/bi-aidetection/README.md

 2. download project as .zip and unpack somewhere
 3. go to ./src/ and open bi-aidetection.sln with Visual Studio.

 Using the Github extension for Visual Studio:
+1. install Visual Studio
+1. install Github Extension from here https://visualstudio.github.com/
-2. Click the green button "clone or download"
+2. Click the green button "clone or download" above this text
 3. Select "Open in Visual Studio"